 Level 1 – Scoring the Game

 Level 1 accreditation is open to any ECB ACO member who has completed the Club Scorer course.
 Not a taught course, this award is attained by scoring a minimum of 10 matches and getting some colleague feedback to go in your scoring portfolio.

 When you are ready for a professional discussion with a Scorer Development Observer, submit a request to County Scorer Officer at email@example.com.

 Designed for the experienced club scorer to hone their skills and progress to different formats of the game.
 This course covers some advanced areas of scoring and focusses on planning and preparation.
 After attending you will need to score another 10 matches and attend a Duckworth Lewis Stern Continuous Professional Development (CPD) module.

-When you are ready, bring your portfolio for professional discussion with a Scorer Development Observer.
+When you are ready, bring your portfolio for a professional discussion with a Scorer Development Observer, submit a request to County Scorer Officer at firstname.lastname@example.org.
 Successful candidates will be issued with a Level 2 Scorer’s certificate.